Send and receive emails in Odoo with an email server¶

 If the database’s hosting type is Odoo on-premise, create an Incoming Mail Server in Odoo for each alias.
-This can be done from the General Settings as well.
-Fill out the form according to the email provider’s settings.
+To create a new incoming server go to: Fill out the form according to the email provider’s settings.
 Leave the Actions to Perform on Incoming Mails field blank.
 Once all the information has been filled out, click on TEST & CONFIRM.

-If the database’s hosting type is Odoo Online or Odoo.sh, redirecting incoming messages to Odoo’s domain name instead of the external email server is recommended.
+If the database’s hosting type is Odoo Online or Odoo.sh, redirecting or forwarding incoming messages to Odoo’s domain name instead of the external email server is recommended.
 That way, incoming messages can be received without delay.
-Odoo Online only fetches incoming messages of external servers once every hour.
-Redirections for all email addresses should be set to Odoo’s domain name in the email server (e.g. firstname.lastname@example.org to email@example.com).
+Redirections for all email addresses should be set to Odoo’s domain name in the email server (e.g.

 All the aliases are customizable in Odoo.
-Object aliases can be edited from their respective configuration view.
+Object aliases can be edited from their respective configuration view by navigating to.

-By default, inbound messages are fetched every 5 minutes in Odoo on-premise.
+By default, inbound messages are fetched every 5 minutes for on-premise databases.

 This value can be changed in developer mode.
 Go to and look for Mail: Fetchmail Service.